1601com/used-report/README.md

 ###### Please Note
 The extension is still not fully developed yet and may not get all the used images.
+It will mostly find images used in core elements.

+For example:
+- The extension can find images used in content, article, news, event, .. - elements
+- The extension can not find images used in extensions like metamodels.

-Only delete images if you are confident that they are not in use.
+**Only delete images if you are confident that they are not in use!**